wizzdi/flexicore-boot-integration-demo/README.md

 # FlexiCore Boot Integration Demo

 This Repository demonstrates how to add FlexiCore Boot capabilities to an existing Spring Boot project.
+The code has few branches, each presents additional capabilites, starting with a basic Spring application.

+# prerequizites

 # Branch 1.0.0
  the initial spring boot application does not contain any FlexiCore Boot Dependency